artqwu/aws-cdk/README.md

 `cdk deploy [--all | VpcStack | RdsStack | WebServiceStack] --profile devuser`

+### to force deploy of new images from ECR, change 'imageTag' in cdk.context.json from 'latest' to the specific version

+`"imageTag": "0.0.88",`

+`"imageTag": "latest",`
 # Bastion Host connect options
 ## 1. open shell to bastion host using SSM in Windows